yandex/yandex-tank/docs/intro.rst

 ----------

-4.Feel free to use if you are skilled enough :doc:`configuration`.
+4.If you are skilled enough, feel free to use :doc:`configuration`.

 5.For developers :doc:`core_and_modules`.